topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

     meta-toolchain-topst(Application Development Toolkit)

-You can also run generated TOSPT images on TOPST board
+You can also run generated TOSPT images on D3-G board

 Other commonly useful commands are:
  - 'devtool' and 'recipetool' handle common recipe tasks